ru4871SG/coffeeshop-postgres/README.md

 ## Original Dataset

 The input data (the JSON files in the `starting_json` folder) originally came from [IBM Coffee Shop sample data](https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/12/beanie-coffee-1113), but I've mixed some values and introduced unnecessary characters, creating a 'dirtier' dataset.
 I did this on purpose, so I can demonstrate my SQL data cleaning abilities in this repo.

+## PowerBI Visualization
+I have included [powerbi_coffeeshop_insight.pbix](powerbi/powerbi_coffeeshop_insight.pbix) that visualizes the important metrics from the final tables and dbt model that I have created in this repository.
+You can open this .pbix file using PowerBI Desktop.